 Read what parents have to say about our school.

 "Our son had reached the point of ‘ shutting down’ in his previous school as he hated having the spelling of every word corrected as he tried to write a story.
-Chiltern have turned him around - he is happy and confident and will willing write a composition.
+Chiltern have turned him around - he is happy and confident and is willing to write a composition.
 The spelling may be unusual but he is developing his writing and his spelling is improving."

 "Everything about this school is about the individual child – not attaining some result or producing immaculate pieces to put up on the wall for parents to read"